tjek/tjek-js-sdk/README.md

 When you've created the app please email us at hello@shopgun.com to get your app approved so that it doesn't get rate limited.
 Remember to include your app key.

-> We recommend you creating 2 apps: 1 for production and another for development.
+> We recommend creating 2 apps: 1 for production and another for development.
 This ensures environments aren't mixed.

 ## Setup